kgish/skillzz/README.md

 The 'flattened_profile` attribute is built upon user creation and updated whenever the profile is changed, for example adding and or deleting elements (category, skill or tag).

+This flattened representation is an array of arrays containing every possible route through the tree, each array item identified using the (unique) model id for that level.

 [TODO] More about flattening goes here.

 ## Search

-A given customer has a profile which is used to compare with each worker to find the best match based on a ranking scheme.
+A given customer has a profile which is used to compare with each worker when finding the best match based on a ranking scheme.

 ```ruby
 workers = User.find_by(worker: true)